vgnenov/Graffiti-Removal-Project/README.md

 ### One Cluster Map that shows the address and the graffiti spot.

-The map was created using Leaflet library.
+The map was created using Leaflet library

 ![ClusterMap](docs/static/img/cluster_map.png)